grab-a-byte/blog/content/posts/10-functional-syntax-holding-it-back.md

 - No parenthesis to call functions, opting for a whitespace delimited list of arguments instead.
 - Uses the last evaluated expression as a return without the need of a specific return keyword.

-## Most popular languages with Functional Concepts
+## Most Popular Languages with Functional Concepts
 To further the evidence that a C-like syntax is prevalent, I'd like to shift my attention to a couple of other popular languages that have been designed with some of these functional programming concepts all built in from the get-go of their design.

 ### Scala